 In sessions, we focus on cultivating regulation, tracking nervous system cues, and building pathways toward safety and connection.
 This work can be especially supportive for LGBTQ+ folks whose environments have not always affirmed their safety.

 Trauma lives in the body—and healing often begins there.
-Through gentle movement, breath, awareness practices, and consent-based touch (if appropriate), we invite the body to release what it no longer needs to carry.
+Through gentle movement, breath and awareness practices, we invite the body to release what it no longer needs to carry.

 Our somatic work is relational and intuitive, creating space for new experiences of presence, empowerment, and peace.
 You do not need to have the “right words” here—just a willingness to listen inward.